Retinal disorders are eye conditions that damage the light-sensitive tissue (RETINA)at the back of the eye.

 Some retinal conditions require topical medications.

-Injections of medicine into the eye treat the following retinal conditions:
+These Injections are recommended for the following retinal conditions: